abdul1433/osticket-prereqs/README.md

 Now open IIS and restart the server

-On the top right under the Connections menu  go to Vm2/Sites/Default Web Site/osTicket
+On the Connections menu go to Vm2\Sites\default Web Site\osTicket

 Click on "Browse *:80 (http)" on the right hand side of the screen